dancamarg0/polygon_fullnode/README.md

 Run the following command: `ansible-playbook playbook.yml -i inventory/hosts -K`.
 It's going to install golang-go first and then start with polygon deployment, if you don't need the golang-go tasks just delete it from playbook.yml

-Note: It'll deploy the mainnet and testnet nodes at the same time, you can deploy one at each time by specifying `-l mainnet/testnet`
+Note: It'll deploy the mainnet and testnet nodes at the same time, you can deploy one at each time by appending `-l mainnet/testnet` to the command above.

 ## Using tags